RF Circuit Design (Linear): S-Parameters, Smith Chart, Passive Components, LNA's

 Filters are one of the fundamental building blocks used in integrated microwave assemblies, along with amplifiers, oscillators, mixers and switches.
 Depending on the frequency range and bandwidth we might use printed distributed filters, printed pseudo lumped filters, chip and wire lumped element filters and in some cases, cavity combline filters.
 Switched filter banks are common and sophisticated multiplexers are used in some systems.

 p>This course provides circuit and system designers with the essential concepts needed to work effectively with high frequency electronics.
 Participants gain analytical, graphical, and computer-aided techniques to analyze and optimize RF circuits in practical situations.
 Essential analytical tools such as S-parameters and the Smith Chart are covered.

 At the system level, this course combines theory with real-life examples to provide participants with a complete foundation in understanding overall system performance metrics such as sensitivity and bit error rate.
 Coverage of digital communication techniques and their effects on RF circuit parameters closes the gap between traditional RF engineering design and the needs of modern communication systems.

-The instructor's presentation will be recorded and made available to enrolled students for review for a limited time. : On Demand, RF Mentor e-Learning: Presented by: Rick Fornes
+The instructor's presentation will be recorded and made available to enrolled students for review for a limited time. : On Demand, Besser Associates Online Academy: Presented by: Rick Fornes

-A 90-minute introduction to the art of impedance matching. : On Demand, RF Mentor e-Learning: Presented by: Bob Froelich
+A 90-minute introduction to the art of impedance matching. : On Demand, Besser Associates Online Academy: Presented by: Bob Froelich

 This is the original five day version of the linear circuits topic.
 This course provides a brief review of complex numbers, then moves on to complex impedances, filter design, sparameters, the smith chart and linear active circuit design.
 The course also includes a discussion of CAD techniques as well as new four port s parameters.